hushmirror/hush3/README.md

 In working on this release, Duke Leto was suspended from Github, which gave Hush developers the impetus to completely leave that racist and censorship-loving platform.

-Hush now has it's own <a href="https://git.hush.is/hush">git.hush.is</a> Gitea instance, because we will not be silenced by Microsoft.
+Hush now has it's own [git.hush.is](https://git.hush.is/hush) Gitea instance, because we will not be silenced by Microsoft.

 All Hush software will be released from git.hush.is and hush.is, downloads from any other